UnionInternationalCheminsdeFer/OSDM/spec/models.md

 between an allocator and a fare provider.
 The key difference here is that where offer parts are products defined by the provider and fulfilled by it as well, the fares do not constitute a distributable product.
-It is up to the allocator to build the distributable product (that he could then distribute as an offer part via an OSDM API), based on one single fare or by combining fares coming from different providers.
+It is up to the distributor to build the distributable product (that he could then sell as an offer part to a retailer), based on one single fare or by combining fares coming from different providers.
 In consequence, the fulfillment of the resulting product is the responsibility of the allocator as well.

-For distribution systems also able and allowed to act as allocators, encapsulating both fares and offer product in offers allows to have a similar flow of interactions regardless of the type of provider.
+Distriution systems which also act as retilers might encapsulating both fares and offer parts in offers allowing to have a similar flow of interactions regardless of the type of provider.

-Fares provide all information needed to be combined by an allocator and to allow an allocator to create fulfillments and support of control processes (e.g. providing combined control data to the TCOs).
+Fares provide all information needed to be combined by an distributor and to allow an allocator to create fulfillments and support of control processes (e.g. providing combined control data to the TCOs).
 This especially includes the temporal and regional validity for travel.
 The rules on how to combine the fares (combination constraints)